-And there is a recent example of this.
-The LGBT channel Logo TV recently hosted the NewNowNext Awards.
-You won't find any content from this show on Youtube because Viacom put a block on it.
+And there are examples of this.
+The LGBT channel Logo TV hosts an award ceremony called the NewNowNext Awards.
+You'll have a hard time finding any content from this award show on Youtube because Viacom puts a block on it.
 No one could get away with uploading even a short clip of a NewNowNext video because it is effectively blocked from the moment of upload.
 There is no need to file a complaint with Youtube to have the video removed and no need for a lawsuit.
-The technology now exists but most copyright owners seem unwilling to use it.
+The technology now exists but many copyright owners seem unwilling to use it.
 Why?

 A Wall Street Journal article titled "Reappearing on YouTube: Illegal Movie Uploads" said:

 Why the movie studios didn't block the films by using a special YouTube program—called Content ID—for identifying their copyrighted content is a mystery.

 They also said that spokespeople for the major studios declined to comment on why they weren't using Content ID on all their content.
 One problem is that Content ID is not 100% effective.
 I found some NewNowNext performances posted on the Youtube-like site Vimeo that had been uploaded by someone in Russia.
 Illegal content will still find it's way onto the web despite efforts to stop it.